the-nutritionist-mcr/online/tnm-docs/docs/Application/Pages/customers.md

 This page is **not customer facing**
 :::

 The customers page provides a **partially read only** view of the customers available in our ChargeBee site. **customer details** such as address, name and telephone number are all managed in ChargeBee.

-The portal however allows you to
+The portal **does** however allow you to

 - Edit what customisation tags are associated with a given customer
-- Apply a
+- Apply a 'custom plan' to a customer
+-